premchander-revature/interviewquestions/.NET FULL STACK/Nodejs.md

 ---

-12. What is global installation of dependencies?
+12. What is the global installation of dependencies?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)